-Windsor was run by an official called a bailiff, on behalf of the king.
-In 1212 the people of Windsor were ordered to provide 10 armoured men to serve the king.
-During the 13th century Windsor grew in size and importance.
+Medieval Windsor was run by an official called a bailiff, on behalf of the king.
+In 1212 the people of Windsor were ordered to provide 10 armored men to serve the king.
+During the 13th century, Windsor grew in size and importance.

 From the late 12th century there was a leper hospital outside Windsor.

 In the 16th century prosperity returned to Windsor.
 Three Tuns pub was built in 1518.
-St Georges Chapel in Windsor castle was begun in the reign of Edward Iv (1416-1483) but it was completed in 1528 during the reign of Henry VIII.
+St Georges Chapel in Windsor castle was begun in the reign of Edward IV (1442-1483) but it was completed in 1528 during the reign of Henry VIII.

 From 1585 the inhabitants of Windsor were required by law to pave the streets in front of their houses.
 Whether they actually did so is doubtful!

-Windsor, like all other towns at that would have been filthy.
+Tudor Windsor would have been filthy.
 Like all towns in the 16th century and 17th century Windsor suffered from outbreaks of plague.
 There was a severe outbreak in 1603.
-Afterwards a pest house was built where victims could be isolated and looked after.
+Afterwards, a pest house was built where victims could be isolated and looked after.
 There was another outbreak of plague in Windsor in 1624-25.

 In 1635 the residents of Windsor were forbidden to let their pigs wander the streets!
 (That was a common practice at that time as the pigs would eat offal and other rubbish people threw in the streets).